 Focus tightly

 At Tor View, we are spreading the skill themes across an academic year.
-This allows direct teaching and practise of the theme to occur across the curriculum.
-Re-enforcement opportunities and practice activities are facilitated by all staff, wherever possible, in their lessons or activities.
+This allows direct teaching and practice of the theme to occur across the curriculum.
+Reinforcement opportunities and practice activities are facilitated by all staff, wherever possible, in their lessons or activities.
+All staff are using the vocabulary linked to the skills and a few students are now using the language around the school when interacting with peers.

 Keep practising

 Tor View uses a wide range of strategies and methods to practise essential skills.
 This includes the curriculum and cross-curricular activities.
 We also practise essential skills during vocational activities and our enrichment activities (such as LOTC, Shopping and Food Technology), through off-site trips and through our work-experience programme across our school and local community.
+This year, we have incorporated projects like Brilliant Bakes into our curriculum, supporting learners to see the connections between essential skills and independent living activities.

 Bring it to life